 Storage

-Storage: Store leftover miso tofu in an airtight container for up to 4 days.
+Storage: Store leftovers in an airtight container for up to 4 days.

 Reheat: You can reheat leftovers on the stovetop or microwave until warmed through.